raymcdermott/bamboo-remote-agent-acl/README.md

 ##Problem
 Atlassian does not provide authorisation control for access to build agents.
 This means that a user with build rights on a plan can deploy any project to any environment.

-See the bug opened February *2009* https://jira.atlassian.com/browse/BAM-3491
+See the bug opened *February 2009* https://jira.atlassian.com/browse/BAM-3491

+Yes you read that right.
+As of today, 5 years later, it's still open and I have finally caved and published.

 Atlassian are the owners of this problem but we need an interim solution.